 C1 Advanced certificate has grown by 100 percent.
 The most popular way to get prepared is a language school course – as declared by more than 60 percent of candidates.
 40 percent of people prepare for an exam on their own.

-What is more, it is also clear that the candidates themselves are definitely more determined than they used to to get that ”magical piece of paper” that gives them better chances to stand out on the job market, which undoubtedly causes them to get better grades on language exams.
+What is more, it is also clear that the candidates themselves are definitely more determined than they used to get Cambridge certification that gives them better chances to stand out on the job market.

 4. Accepted dyslexia and disability certificates